ess-dmsc/ad-kafka-interface/ADPluginKafka_README.md

 To simplify data handling, the plugin uses flatbuffers ([https://github.com/google/flatbuffers](https://github.com/google/flatbuffers)) for data serialisation. `librdkafka` produces statistics messages in JSON and these are parsed using `jsoncpp` ([https://github.com/open-source-parsers/jsoncpp](https://github.com/open-source-parsers/jsoncpp)).
 In order to run the demo of the plugin in the `startup` (or `iocs`) directory, the module `ADSimDetector` is required as it contains features for running a simulated areaDetector.

-*Note* To get flatbuffers to work I built it so that it's relative path is ../Flatbuffers.

 ## Compiling and running the example
 There are currently two sets of make files provided with the repository.
 One for use with the ESS EPICS Environment and one for use with a standard EPICS installation.